 Definition Guide for skin and hair care terms.
 Defining hair and skin ingredients with meaningful results.
 Updated regularly.

 - A detoxifying bath or mud pack spa treatment.
 Fango is a highly mineralized mud mixed with oil or water, and sometimes sea kelp and peat moss.
 It restores and softens the skin and stimulates circulation.
-Typically a body or facial skin treatment but can also be used as a restorative scalp treatment.
+Typically a body or facial skin treatment but fango mud can also be used as a restorative scalp treatment.
 Mud masks may also contain dead sea salts that can ease inflammatory based skin conditions.

 - Ferulic Acid

 - Ferulic Acid is an organic antioxidant derived from plants such as bamboo shoots, bran, and flaxseed.
-When it is paired with Vitamin C does more than the sum of their parts.
+When it is paired with Vitamin C, it does more than the sum of their parts.
 Ferulic Acid helps reduce sun damage.
-A 2008 study in The Journal of Cosmetic Dermatology found Vitamin C with Ferulic Acid reverses existing sun damage and can actually prevent future UV sun damage.
+A 2008 study in The Journal of Cosmetic Dermatology found Vitamin C with Ferulic Acid reverses existing sun damage and can actually prevent future UV sun damage .
 It stabilizes Vitamins C and E for optimal results.
 Sensitive skin types may need to use Ferulic acid serums sparingly and only every other day.

 - Fixed Oils

 - Oils that are lipids or fats and won’t evaporate at room temperature.
 Useful as massage or as a carrier oil.
 Sweet almond is a fixed oil.